bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="No image to display." />
 </p>

-I\'m going to refresh the page here to give you an idea of what I\'m talking about.
-And what I\'d like you to do is keep an eye on this one image up here in the corner each time I load the page.
-This time I\'ve got a picture with a tree, while before it was kind of that pink, beautiful picture.
-When I reload it again, up, I\'ve got a picture of my dog Bacon hanging out near the woods and I\'m going to do it one more time.
-And up, look at that, I didn\'t get any image at all.
-Do it one more time and I\'ve got that kind of pink tree again.
-What I\'ve done is I\'ve written code in JavaScript that will pick an image randomly from an array of image names.
+I&apos;m going to refresh the page here to give you an idea of what I&apos;m talking about.
+And what I&apos;d like you to do is keep an eye on this one image up here in the corner each time I load the page.
+This time I&apos;ve got a picture with a tree, while before it was kind of that pink, beautiful picture.
+When I reload it again, up, I&apos;ve got a picture of my dog Bacon hanging out near the woods and I&apos;m going to do it one more time.
+And up, look at that, I didn&apos;t get any image at all.
+Do it one more time and I&apos;ve got that kind of pink tree again.
+What I&apos;ve done is I&apos;ve written code in JavaScript that will pick an image randomly from an array of image names.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 217. body onload = pickimage() (132) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->